evaera/Rocs/docs/index.html.md

 Registers a callback which is called whenever the given life cycle method is invoked on any component.
 Callback is called with `(componentAggregate, stageName)`.

+- `initialize`
 - `onAdded`
 - `onUpdated`
 - `onParentUpdated`
 - `onRemoved`
+- `destroy`
 - `global`

 ## `registerComponentHook`
-`rocs:registerComponentHook(component: componentResolvable, lifecycle: string, hook: callback): { disconnect: callback }`
+`rocs:registerComponentHook(component: componentResolvable, lifecycle: string, hook: callback): hook`

 Same as `registerLifecycleHook`, except only for a single component type.

+## `unregisterComponentHook`
+`rocs:registerComponentHook(component: componentResolvable, lifecycle: string, hook: callback): void`

+Unregisters this component hook.

+## `registerEntityComponentHook`
+`rocs:registerEntityComponentHook(entity: any, component: componentResolvable, lifecycle: string, hook: callback): hook`

+Registers a component hook for specific components on a specific entity.
+If the entity is a Roblox Instance, then this will be disconnected when the Instance is no longer a child of the DataModel.

 ## `getComponents`
 `rocs:getComponents(component: componentResolvable): array<Aggregate>`